Having issues with video playback? We've put together this quick guide to troubleshooting your own/your students' video issues. Read more below.

 Troubleshooting videos with our Support team

-If none of the above troubleshooting tips have helped, please contact our team with the following details:
+If none of the above troubleshooting tips have helped, please contact our Support team with the following details:

 - Which videos you're having a problem with - is it all videos in the course or specific ones?
-If it's specific videos then please send over links to some examples.

-- Which browsers you've tried - please try at least two browsers before messaging us.
+If it's specific videos, please send over links to some examples. - Which browsers you've tried.
+Please try at least two browsers before messaging us.
 If you still can't get the videos to play, then please let us know which two browsers you've tried (name and version).

 Not sure which browser you're using?
-Head to whatismybrowser.org to find out!

-- What kind of device you're using - Computer, iPhone, iPad, Android phone/tablet?
+Head to whatismybrowser.org to find out! - What kind of device you're using - Computer, iPhone, iPad, Android phone/tablet?

 - What internet connections have you tried?
 If possible, send us a screenshot of your internet speed (you can use http://www.speedtest.net/ for example).